-- Earn a STEM bachelor degree from a four year college - Unconditional admission requires an engineering undergraduate degree from an ABET accredited Chemical Engineering degree and have a 3.0 GPA.
+- Undergraduate degree in STEM discipline - Unconditional admission requires an engineering undergraduate degree from an ABET accredited Chemical Engineering program

 - The graduates will perform effectively in an advanced chemical engineering related position in industry or in advanced graduate/professional schools. - The graduates will demonstrate research leadership skills in using interdisciplinary and advanced approaches or techniques for solving their research or project problems. - The graduates will be active in professional societies. - The graduates will enhance their professional credentials through lifelong learning.